cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 ```

 to use the configuration you just created.
 You can run multiple workflows using
 a single configuration.
+Intances are reused between makeflow jobs.

-When you are done, destroy the configuration with this
+When you are done, terminate created instances and destroy
-command: `makeflow_ec2_cleanup my.config `
+the configuration with this command: `makeflow_ec2_cleanup my.config `

 Makeflow selects the virtual machine instance type automatically by translating
 the job resources into an appropriate instance type of the `c4` or `m4`